DesignCodeBuild/basiccamanjs/day4/1-AcceptAFile.md

 echo "This is a " . $image_extension . " file!";

 ```
-Okay, check it and it probably shows you what kind of file you have.
+**Now, let's check to see if the PHP arguments work before adding more to the code.

-To check it:First upload your new **filters.php** file, and then get **basicCaman.php** from here and also uploaded it to your site.
+To check it, first upload (FTP) your new **filters.php** file to your site.
+Then, get **basicCaman.php** from here and also upload it to your site.

 You can read about what **basicCaman.php** is and why you need it **here**.